Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 ## level 1

-> In this challenge you will exit a program.
+> Your first task is to create the simplest possible program—one that immediately terminates when run.
+In this challenge, you will use the exit syscall, which is responsible for ending a process and returning an exit status to the operating system.
+This syscall takes a single argument: the exit status (with 0 typically indicating success).
+Understanding how to cleanly exit a program is crucial because it ensures your process communicates its completion state properly.

 > ```
 > ===== Expected: Parent Process =====[ ] execve(<execve_args>) = 0